Bringing data minimization to digital wallets at scale with general-purpose zero-knowledge proofs: Evaluation

 \subsection{Complexity of the statements to prove}

 We specify the computational complexity for proof generation through the number of \ac{r1cs} constraints, which is approximately proportional to proving time (see also Figure~\ref{fig:performance}), decomposed by the different basic components.
 Table~\ref{tab:componentsAndCosts} summarizes the number of constraints associated with each of the basic components and the total number for seven scenarios of a \ac{vp}, each of which involves the verification of integrity, non-expiration, non-revocation, and holder binding.
-For instance, a non-revocation proof with the Poseidon hash in a revocation registry representing 2~million credentials involves 13~Poseidon hashes and Selectors, an integer division with rest, and an extractKthBit component.
-We ignore the constraints associated with small operations, such as converting an attribute position into a Merkle path via the Num2Bits component, which adds only $1$ constraint per hash in a Merkle proof.
-Note that combining several components in one circuit can even decrease the total number of non-linear constraints that are a proxy for proving complexity and in particular proving time~\citep{albert2022distilling}, although no significant reduction is to be expected.
+For instance, a non-revocation proof with the Poseidon hash in a revocation registry representing $2^{13}\times252\approx2$~million credentials involves 13~Poseidon hashes and Selectors, an \texttt{IntegerDivisionWithRest} (see Appendix~\ref{code:modulo}), and an \texttt{extractKthBit} (see Appendix~\ref{code:extractKthBit}) component.
+There are also a few additional constraints associated with further operations, such as converting an attribute's position in the credential into a Merkle path via the \texttt{Num2Bits} component, which adds only $1$ constraint per hash in a Merkle proof.
+Note that combining several components in one circuit can even slightly decrease the total number of non-linear constraints that are a proxy for proving complexity and in particular proving time~\citep{albert2022distilling}, although the reduction is not significant.

 The default setting (I) uses the Poseidon hash, the \ac{eddsa}-Poseidon signature, and a revocation registry that represents 2~million credentials.
+It discloses the value of a single attribute.
 (II)~corresponds to a presentation of all 8~attributes, (III)~to a revocation registry that represents more than 65~million credentials, and (IV)~to a presentation of three chained credentials.
-(V)~is the default scenario with \ac{eddsa}-Poseidon-based holder binding replaced by \ac{ecdsa}-based holder binding, (VI)~completely substitutes Poseidon and \ac{eddsa}-Poseidon by \ac{sha256} and \ac{ecdsa}, i.e. for the credential and the revocation registry, and (VII)~involves the presentation of three chained credentials of type (VI).
+(V)~is the default scenario with \ac{eddsa}-Poseidon-based holder binding replaced by \ac{ecdsa}-based holder binding, (VI)~completely substitutes Poseidon and \ac{eddsa}-Poseidon by \ac{sha256} and \ac{ecdsa}, i.e. for the Merkle trees representing both the credential and the revocation registry, and (VII)~involves the presentation of three chained credentials of type (VI).